 Prospective Computer and Cyber Sciences Ph.D. students will be admitted based on the following criteria:

 - Graduation with a baccalaureate degree (or higher) earned in residence from an accredited English-medium university, in a country in which English is a native language.

 - Official TOEFL scores.

 Prospective students must submit the following items for admissions consideration:

-*GRE scores will be optional for Fall 2021 applicants, as a result of the COVID-19 pandemic.
+*GRE scores will be waived for Fall 2022 applicants, as a result of the COVID-19 pandemic.
 The absence of the GRE score will not impact applicants negatively.

 Tuition waivers and an academic year's stipend will be provided for well-qualified prospective students.